 Step-by-step Social Media Playbook (Numbered Steps)

-Start by treating promotion like product launch work: test, measure, and iterate.
-The sequence below turns a single blog post into a multi-channel campaign with measurable outcomes and repeatable processes.
+Treat promotion as you would a product launch: test, measure, and iterate.
+The steps below show how to turn a single blog post into a multi-channel campaign.
+This allows for measurable results and repeatable processes.
 Each step includes practical checks, examples, and quick templates you can copy into your scheduler or SOP.

 - Audit the post and set measurable goals.